 Come on!
 Feel the noise!
 Part 2

-This is my article for beginners who wants to understand 'noise()' and want to know how to use it.
+This guide is for beginners who want to master noise() and learn how to apply it effectively.
 In part 1, I explained the character of noise() and made some still images.
 In this part 2, we will challenge to make some animation with noise().

-Let me show you how can I enjoy creative coding with 'noise()' in Processing and p5.js and let's enjoy with me to do creative coding using 'noise()'! 😀
+Let me show you how can I enjoy creative coding with noise() in Processing and p5.js and let's dive into creative coding with noise() together! 😀

 fill(noise(i * j * 0.01) * 360.0, 80.0, 90.0, 100.0);